Ali Amini: Honours

 Amini was awarded Grand Croix of the Legion of Honor in 1962.

 Later years and death

-In 1979, Amini moved to Paris, France.
+In 1979 and following the Iranian Revolution, Amini moved to Paris, France.
 There he headed the Front for the Liberation of Iran, a monarchist opposition group.
 He complained about internal struggles among the exiled Iranian monarchists, saying "We're not even back in Tehran [and] they quarrel over the name of the country's future prime minister."
 He wrote his biography published by Harvard University.

 He died in Paris on 12 December 1992, aged 87.
 His body was buried in Passy Cemetery.